Compact generators in categories of matrix factorizations: Introduction

-We start by introducing a homotopy theoretic framework for $2$-periodic dg categories, analogous to \cite{toen.morita}, which will serve as a natural context to study matrix factorization categories.
+Section \ref{sect.app} contains some first applications of the results on compact generation.
+We start by introducing a homotopy theoretic framework for $2$-periodic dg categories, analogous to \cite{toen.morita}, that will serve as a natural context to study matrix factorization categories.

 Using a method due to Keller \cite{keller}, we obtain a quasi-equivalence between the category $\MF^{\infty}(R,w)$ and the dg derived category of modules over a dg algebra $A$.
 This algebra $A$ is given as the endomorphism algebra of the compact generator.
 Our concrete description of this generator as a stabilized residue field allows us to determine $A$ explicitly.
 As an immediate corollary, we obtain that the idempotent completion of $[\MF(R,w)]$ coincides with $[\MF(\widehat{R},w)]$.
+We also give a short proof of Kn\"orrer periodicity in this context.

 In addition, we illustrate how to compute a minimal $A_{\infty}$-model for $A$.
 The transfer method we use originates from the work of Gugenheim-Stasheff \cite{gug.stash} and Merkulov \cite{merkulov}, the elegant description in terms of trees is due to Kontsevich-Soibelman \cite{kont.soib2}.
 In the case of a quadratic hypersurface the $A_{\infty}$-structure turns out to be formal and we recover a variant of a result of Buchweitz, Eisenbud and Herzog \cite{buchweitz2} describing matrix factorizations as modules over a certain Clifford algebra.
-In the general case, we are able to give partial formulas for the higher multiplications which are neatly related to the higher coefficients of $w$.\\
+In the general case, we are able to give partial formulas for the higher multiplications which are neatly related to the higher coefficients of $w$.

-In section \ref{sect.morita}, we use To\"en's derived Morita theory for dg categories \cite{toen.morita} to describe functors between categories of matrix factorizations.
+In Section \ref{sect.morita}, we use To\"en's derived Morita theory for dg categories \cite{toen.morita} to describe functors between categories of matrix factorizations.
 It turns out that every continuous functor can be represented by an integral transform.
 We describe the identity functor as an integral transform with kernel given by the stabilized diagonal.
 This allows us to calculate the Hochschild cochain complex of matrix factorization categories as the derived endomorphism complex of the identity functor.

-Furthermore, we compute the Hochschild chain complex, proving along the way that it is quasi-isomorphic to the derived homomorphism complex between the inverse Serre functor and the identity functor.\\
+Furthermore, we compute the Hochschild chain complex, proving along the way that it is quasi-isomorphic to the derived homomorphism complex between the inverse Serre functor and the identity functor.